Reviews You Can Rely On

 Credit: Jediah Porter

-The upper cuff closure of the Dynafit Hoji boots and the newer Dynafit Radical Pro is about as complicated as it gets.
+The upper cuff closure of the Dynafit Radical Pro is about as complicated as it gets.
 The whole “Hoji Lock” cuff is designed with two major goals in mind; the cuff locks together super securely, and the user can switch between tour and ski mode with just one lever.
 The result, though, is a more complicated system than other options and more vulnerable (theoretically… we didn't have any actual problems) to failure.
 Once you are accustomed to the “Hoji Lock,” you can indeed make transitions with just one move.
 However, the tour mode involves more cuff friction than anyone wants.
 The “pants down always” transitions that Dynafit claims are novel but not a useful reality when undoing the buckles completely results in much better touring ease.

 Buckles that stick out are more vulnerable to disengagement or damage while skiing or walking.
-We especially like that Tecnica has turned the lowest buckle of the Zero G Pro around 180 degrees.
+We especially like that Tecnica has turned the lowest buckle of the Zero G Pro Tour around 180 degrees.
 In this configuration, it is less likely to be flipped open or snag on rocks and brush while walking.

 Credit: Jediah Porter